When it comes to initial interviews with potential clients, are you asking the right lawyer-client interview questions?

 What lawyer-client interview questions should you ask potential clients?

-While the exact questions you’ll ask should be customized to each potential client’s specific situation, these lawyer-client interview questions are a good starting point:
+While the exact questions lawyers ask clients should be customized to each potential client’s specific situation, these lawyer-client interview example questions are a good starting point:

 Could I confirm your details?